You are here

 - 10.2 Once the Rehabilitation Coordinator has approved the plan, it can commence.

 - 10.3 Rehabilitation Coordinators are responsible for transposing information from the rehabilitation plan submitted by rehabilitation providers, into R&C ISH.
-This information includes goals, activities for each goal and LSI scores.
+This information includes goals and activities for each goal.